The measurement of a lifetime: ATLAS releases new precision study of the B meson

 ATLAS physicists measured the B0 meson lifetime to be τ = 1.5053 ± 0.0012 (stat.) ± 0.0035 (syst.) ps.
 This result significantly improves upon previous lifetime measurements, including those from ATLAS and other experiments (see Figure 1).
 Achieving this accuracy required the analysis team addressing various systematic uncertainties, including those arising from detector alignment, selection criteria, and different trigger and data-taking conditions.
 Each uncertainty source was evaluated through alternative fit models and consistency checks across the data-taking years.

 In addition to the lifetime measurement, researchers calculated the decay “width” of the B0 meson.
 Width is a fundamental parameter of any unstable particle with a finite lifetime – the shorter the lifetime, the broader the decay width.
-The decay width (Γd) of the B0 meson was measured to be Γd = 0.664 ± 0.004 (total).
+The decay width (Γd) of the B0 meson was measured to be Γd = 0.664 ± 0.004 (total) ps-1.
 Physicists then compared this result to a previous measurement of the decay width of the Bs0 meson (composed of a bottom quark and a strange quark).
 They found that the ratio of the decay widths was consistent with unity, reflecting the close values of measured widths.
 These measurements are consistent with different theoretical approaches to heavy-quark physics and can be used to further tune these models.

 This latest analysis by the ATLAS Collaboration enhances the understanding of weak decays in the Standard Model and provides valuable data for future theoretical developments.
 Such precision measurements also serve as benchmarks for the search for physics beyond the Standard Model by offering reference points against which to search for potential deviations.